 Recording a Reading:

-Record each reading on a blood pressure log to track how your blood pressure is reading daily/over time.
+• Record each of your blood pressure measurements in a blood pressure log to track how your blood pressure is reading daily/over time.

 Don’t Take Your Blood Pressure Over Clothing: